wenlianghuang/assignment-train-pytorch/README.md

 ## Design a useful vision model that:

-You can design any machine learning-based vision model such as: CNN-based model, Transfermer-based model, etc.
+You can design any machine learning-based vision model, such as a CNN-based model, Transfermer-based model, etc.

-Kindly provide the reason why you want to choose this model?
+Kindly provide the reason why you want to choose this model.

 ## Training the Model: